-China and India were two great power in Asia before western imperialism.
+China and India were two great powers in Asia before Western imperialism.
 Tibet and the Himalayas acted as a buffer between India and China, due to this there was little influence of each other between the two countries.
-As a result, both countries were not much familiar with each other.
+As a result, both countries were not very familiar with each other.
 There were difficulties in evolving foreign policy when both countries confronted each other in the twentieth century.

 Unlike Pakistan, India started a relationship with China very friendly.
-After the Chinese revolution in 1949, India was one of the first nations to recognize the communist government of China.
-It was felt at that time that China is a friendly neighbor and they will never attack India.
+After the Chinese Revolution in 1949, India was one of the first nations to recognize the communist government of China.
+It was felt at that time that China was a friendly neighbor and they would never attack India.
 For a long time, the border between India and China was guarded by para-military forces, not the army.

 The Panchsheel Agreement was signed between India and China in 1954, under the agreement India recognized China's claim on Tibet.
 In 1958, there were armed rebellions in Tibet against Chinese occupation; Later, in 1959, the Dalai Lama took refuge in India.
 Later relations between China and India deteriorated as China accused India of allowing anti-China activities from within India.

 Regarding boundaries, India claimed that the boundary between India and China was settled in colonial times.
-But, China said that the colonial decisions will not apply.
+However, China said that the colonial decisions would not apply.

 Let us understand the border dispute between India and China by dividing the border into three parts: